 Other types of Stock Market Investment Companies

-Companies such as Scottrade, E-trade and Ameritrade offer to sell you index fund shares as well, however it’s important to remember that when buying index fund shares with companies such as these that you’ll pay trading fees on top of your asset management fees from the fund owner, such as Vanguard.
+Companies such as Scottrade, E-trade and TD Ameritrade offer to sell you index fund shares as well, however it’s important to remember that when buying index fund shares with companies such as these that you’ll pay trading fees on top of your asset management fees from the fund owner, such as Vanguard.

 These types of trading companies also offer other investment purchase options – such as individual stock purchases – at an affordable trading price.

 If you are looking to purchase index fund shares only, however, I recommend that you go with a direct source such as Vanguard in order to save money on fees.

 Betterment is a type of investment firm that works a little bit differently than those mentioned above.
 They focus on offering Exchange Traded Funds (ETF).

 ETFs trade kind of like stocks.
 They are most similar to mutual funds.
 There are stock ETFs and bond ETFs both of which Betterment offers to client members.